videojs/mux.js/README.md

 ## Building
 If you're using this project in a node-like environment, just require() whatever you need.
-If you'd like to package up a distribution to include separately, run `npm build`.
+If you'd like to package up a distribution to include separately, run `npm run build`.
 See the package.json for other handy scripts if you're thinking about contributing.